Has Your Video Content Become Stagnant On YouTube? Change it!

 - Rumble Player License: Excludes YouTube and all of the 3rd party partner sites and only distributes on Rumble.com.

-- Not For Sale: Rumble will only have license to show your video on the site but will not promote it.
-With this option you retain full control and full rights to your video.
+- Not For Sale: Rumble will only have a license to show your video on the site but will not promote it.
+With this option, you retain full control and full rights to your video.

 Rumble pays out via Paypal or Payoneer.
 Once your account has reached $50 you can start the payout process.
 Rumble pays out 90% of the ad revenue received from your video and 60% if you choose the license option which allows them to distribute on YouTube.